- September 7, 2016

 - The game features fun swinging mechanics that provide a unique and immersive experience, making players feel like they are flying.

-- The locomotion system is well-designed, minimizing motion sickness and allowing for a smooth gameplay experience.
+- The locomotion system is well-designed, reducing motion sickness and allowing for enjoyable gameplay.

-- The game appears to be abandoned, with no updates or additional content since its early access release, leaving players wanting more.
+- The game feels abandoned, with no updates since its early access release and only one short level available.

 “Great swinging mechanics and the feeling of vertigo is awesome!”